CSCI-1101-TTh12-F22/ps6/README.md

 * Write a function called `getfrequencies(text)` that first counts how many times each letter from `alphabet` appears in the text using a for loop. (*Reminder: do not import additional libraries!*).
 Then it runs another for loop to calculate the relative frequency of each letter in the text (i.e., the number of times it appears in the text divided by how many letters there are in total in the text).
 It returns a list of tuples where each tuple has as its first element the letter and as its second element the letter's relative frequency.
 The list of tuples should be sorted by the second element.
 If you call the list `freqlist`, you can sort it with this line of code: `freqlist.sort(reverse=True, key=lambda x:x[1])`.

 * Rewrite `solvethecipher(text)` as follows.
 Recall that the most frequent letter English texts is `E`.
 Therefore, one of the most frequent letters in the encoded text is likely to be `E`.
 Instead of trying every possible shift size as you did in Part 1, you will strategically choose the shift size that will map the most frequent character in the encoded text to `E`, and then submit that to `checkgoodness()`.
-If `checkgoodnes()` returns false, choose the shift size that will map the second most frequent character in the encoded text to `e`, and submit to `checkgoodness()`.
+If `checkgoodnes()` returns false, choose the shift size that will map the second most frequent character in the encoded text to `E`, and submit to `checkgoodness()`.
 Keep doing this until `checkgoodness()` returns `True`, then return the encoded text, the shift size, and the number of shifts you had to try before getting a solution.

 * Update the `main()` method so that you save out three variables when you call `solvethecipher(text)`, since `solvethecipher()` now returns three values.
 In addition, update `main()` to print out the decoded text, the shift size, and the number of shifts you had to try before getting a solution.